library(nlme); library(performance); library(emmeans)

 This example contains yield data in a split-plot design.
 The yield data was collected repeatedly from the same Reps over 5 Sample_times.
 In this data set, we have:

-Variety | Main plot, 2 levels |
+irrigation | Main plot, 2 levels |

-Fertilizer | Split plot, 3 levels |
+intercrop | Split plot, 3 levels |

-Yield | crop yield |
+yield | crop yield |

 13.2.1 Data Integrity Checks